 Drop Bag Drop Off at the Big Tent on Saturday

-Your Drop Bags must be checked at the Drop Bag Table in the BIG TENT no later than 8 p.m.
+Your Drop Bags must be checked at the Drop Bag Table in the BIG TENT no later than (7 PM for 2021) 8 p.m.
 Saturday evening.

 Drop bags will be tagged with colored tape Biker-Lime Green Tape and Runner-Yellow Tape